drhaynes/hybrid-mobile-web/README.md

 # Hybrid mobile/web App Architecture Example

-This project is an example of how to build a hybrid mobile app that uses a combination of platform-native code and embedded web views that can display and interact with views from a nextjs + react web app.
+This project is an example of how to build a hybrid mobile app that uses a combination of platform-native code and embedded web views that can display and interact with pages from a Next.js + React web app.

 This hybrid architecture is useful for rapid development of mobile apps that can use as much (or as little) of an existing web frontend as required.

-For more details of the capabilities and mechanisms see [technical information]().
+For more details of the capabilities and mechanisms see [technical information](#technical-information).

 ## Project Structure